 Regardless of which method you choose, you will want to discuss legal matters with an attorney and financial and tax matters with an accountant or tax advisor.
 Costs can vary widely when starting a vending machine business.
 The method of getting into the industry, the types (and number of) vending machines that you use, and the products that you choose to sell will impact how much you spend upfront and on an ongoing basis.

 Buying an existing vending machine business or route can be a fast track into the industry.
 It gives aspiring vending entrepreneurs instant customer accounts and a secured revenue stream.
 It’s critical to thoroughly research opportunities like these before diving in.
 Find out why the current owner wishes to sell and examine all aspects of the business to discover any deal-breaking issues.
-For example:
+For example, inspect the machines to make sure they function correctly, review existing contracts with clients and vendors, and scrutinize the financial reports.

 Franchise opportunities provide an established business model for starting a successful vending machine business.
 Buying a vending machine franchise allows entrepreneurs to start a business with much of the administrative and operational infrastructure in place.